Chronology

 January 1945

 Begins combat operations in France, working in an office a mile from the front.
-Does quite a bit of drawing in between Army tasks, such as maintaining roads and bridges.
+Keeps drawing in between Army tasks, such as helping to maintain roads and bridges.
 On a furlough to Paris, buys three portfolios of reproductions of Rembrandt etchings.13Lichtenstein, Roy.
 Letter to Milton and Beatrice Lichtenstein.
 July 1, 1945.
 Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
 Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.

 February 1945